breadboard-ai/breadboard/seeds/breadboard/README.md

 ## Using breadboard

-Just like for hardware makers, the `Board` class is where wiring of a prototype happens.
+Just like for hardware makers, the `Board` class with which the wiring of a prototype begins.

 ```js
 import { Board } from "@google-labs/breadboard";